 C++ Math log

-The function is used to find the natural logarithm (base-e logarithm) of a given number.
+The function is utilized to determine the natural logarithm (ln) of a specified number.

 Mathematically: